taraspos/gae-workshop/level2/README.md

 ## Generate self signed SSL certs

-Set the env variable with the ip of your server (same on ase in `app.yml`):
+Set the env variable with the ip of your server (same as in `app.yml`):
 `export SERVER_IP=<Server static IP>`

 Copy the content of [create-certs.sh](./create-certs.sh) to your